TRADITIONAL CHINESE MEDICINE

 Websites and Resources

-Acupuncture: Wikipedia article Wikipedia ; Mayo Clinic on Acupuncture mayoclinic.com ; National Institute of Health (NIH) on Acupuncture nlm.nih.gov/medlineplus/acupuncture ; American Association of Acupuncture and Oriental Medicineaaaomonline.org ; On Qi Gong Wikipedia article Wikipedia ; Classical text sources neigong.net ; Qi Gong Institute qigonginstitute.org ; Qi Gong association of America /www.qi.org ; Skeptic’s Dictionary on Qi Gong skepdic.com More Skepticism of Qi Gong quackwatch.org On Moxibustion : Acupuncture Treatment.com acupuncture-treatment.com ; Moxibustion Video YouTube ; Wikipedia article on Fire Cupping Wikipedia ; Article on Cupping itmonline.org
+Acupuncture: Wikipedia article Wikipedia ; Mayo Clinic on Acupuncture mayoclinic.com ; National Institute of Health (NIH) on Acupuncture nlm.nih.gov/medlineplus/acupuncture ; American Association of Acupuncture and Oriental Medicineaaaomonline.org ; On Qi Gong Wikipedia article Wikipedia ; Classical text sources neigong.net ; Qi Gong Institute qigonginstitute.org ; Qi Gong association of America /www.qi.org ; Skeptic’s Dictionary on Qi Gong skepdic.com More Skepticism of Qi Gong quackwatch.org ; On Moxibustion : Acupuncture Treatment.com acupuncture-treatment.com ; Moxibustion Video YouTube ; Wikipedia article on Fire Cupping Wikipedia ; Article on Cupping itmonline.org

 Philosophy Behind Chinese Medicine

-Chinese medicine emphasizes prevention rather than cure and views the cause of illness as a weak level of energy, which can be treated with a strength-giving restorative medicine.
+Traditional Chinese medicine is an ancient system that places an emphasis on the whole body rather than specific ailments.
+It medicine emphasizes prevention rather than cure and views the cause of illness as a weak level of energy, which can be treated with a strength-giving restorative medicine.
 It focuses on "promoting wellness" and treating diseases by locating disharmonies and imbalances and restoring harmony and balance.
 Agents that cause disease are regarded as belonging to the same universe as the body and treatment is not a mater of killing or getting rid of them but in restoring their balanced place in the universe.

-Disease is believed to be caused when a patient’s qi (pronounced "chee") is too weak, out of balance or blocked.
+Opposing yin and yang forces are part of the body's qi.
+Health problems are considered a manifestation of an imbalance of yin and yang, that disrupts a person's qi.
+Disease is believed to be caused when a patient’s “qi” (pronounced "chee") is too weak, out of balance or blocked.
 Qi is a "vital force" present thought out the universe that makes life possible.
 Qi flows through the body along 14 major channels, or “meridians.”
 The task of a Chinese doctor is make the qi strong by restoring its balance with the universe and harmonizing the internal rhythms of the patient with the rhythms of his or her environment.
 Medical problems are approached holistically.
 Knowledge of internal anatomy is not necessary because the body gives external clues for imbalances on the inside.